What to do in a power cut

 If your neighbours still have power but your home doesn't, it's likely there is a problem with the fuses or trip switches in your home.

-Help for older and disabled people in case of power cuts
+Help for vulnerable people in case of power cuts